UltimateHackingKeyboard/firmware/README.md

 ## Macro documentation

 - [Agent smart macro pane](https://ultimatehackingkeyboard.github.io/firmware/doc/index.html) - covers commands that configure your UHK.
+Note that the standalone web version is missing interactive widgets.
-- [user guide](https://github.com/UltimateHackingKeyboard/firmware/blob/master/doc-dev/user-guide.md) tries to give a a basic understanding of how macro commands can be combined, and describe common usecases.
+- [Dev doc: user-guide.md](https://github.com/UltimateHackingKeyboard/firmware/blob/master/doc-dev/user-guide.md) tries to give a a basic understanding of how macro commands can be combined, and describe common usecases.
-- [reference manual](https://github.com/UltimateHackingKeyboard/firmware/blob/master/doc-dev/reference-manual.md) is a dry and rather formal list of all the commands and features.
+- [Dev doc: reference-manual.md](https://github.com/UltimateHackingKeyboard/firmware/blob/master/doc-dev/reference-manual.md) is a dry and rather formal list of all the commands and features.

 ## Developing